Samitbmtl/ITERF/README.md

 The four functions to build random forests are:
 - HETMaxQuad: Random forest to estimate the maximum treatment effect with a continuous treatment and a continuous response.
 It is based on trees using a split rule that seeks to increase the heterogeneity of the maximum treatment effect.

+- CMBMaxQuad: Random forest to estimate the maximum treatment effect with a continuous treatment and a continuous response.
+It is based on a CART type MOdel Based recursive partitioning (MOB) algorithm.

 - HET: Random forest to estimate the slope of the treatment curve with a continuous treatment and a continuous response.
 It is based on trees using a split rule that seeks to increase the heterogeneity of the slope.

 - CMB: Random forest to estimate the slope of the treatment curve with a continuous treatment and a continuous response.
 It is based on a CART type MOdel Based recursive partitioning (MOB) algorithm.